alejandroh3005/alejandroh3005.github.io/_pages/about.md

 ---
 permalink: /
-title: "Statistician, data analyst, programmer, and quantitative scientist."
+title: "Statistician, data analyst, programmer and quantitative scientist."
 author_profile: true
 redirect_from:
   - /about/